NHTSA Launches Investigation into Deadly Tesla Incident

 “There are no charges pending at this time.
 Vehicle and car seat inspections are currently being done,” informed a spokesperson from the California Highway Patrol.

-Another investigation in March focused on a 2022 Tesla Model Y that collided with and seriously injured a 17-year-old student exiting a school bus in North Carolina.
+Another investigation in March focused on a 2022 Tesla that collided with and seriously injured a 17-year-old student exiting a school bus in North Carolina.

 In an escalation of its oversight, NHTSA upgraded its defect probe into 830,000 Tesla vehicles equipped with the Autopilot system in June.
 This was following accidents involving parked emergency vehicles, including fire trucks.
 As of earlier this month, NHTSA was seeking updated responses and the latest data from Tesla related to the Autopilot probe.